-However, when you get to installing an air source heat pump in an existing home then the complexity can be so much more — and consequently the costs rise.
+Installing an air source heat pump in an existing home can aid to the complexity too — and consequently the costs rise.
 Installation can, in some instances, cost nearly £30,000 when you factor in the price of a completely new radiator system and new pipework.

 Is an Air Source Heat Pump More Expensive Than a Gas Boiler?

 Yes, the cost of a heat pump and the installation is more expensive as compared with installing a gas boiler.
 (This is the case for installation in both new and existing homes.)

 Putting the costs into real context is not easy but the following costs (consisting of the system cost and installation) can be used for guidance: